H3llKa1ser/B00t2R00t/Privilege Escalation/Windows/Windows Privileges.md

 ## SeImpersonate/SeAssignPrimaryToken

-### A lot of potato exploits work with these privileges, so in our example we will stalk about RoguePotato.
+### A lot of potato exploits work with these privileges, so in our example we will talk about RoguePotato.

 #### RogueWinRM.exe exploit